Submitting a Public Comment

 Three ways to make your voice heard:

 - Contact a property manager or division staff.
 Although not all field offices are staffed at all times, email and telephone messages will be addressed.
 A question, comment or suggestion pertaining to a state forest property decision or action should first be addressed to the property manager.
 If you feel your comment is not given proper consideration, the State Forester and/or appropriate staff would be your next option.

-- Open houses are scheduled each year, usually during the period from February 1 through May 31.
+- Open houses are scheduled on an annual basis, usually in late fall to early winter.
 Locations and times vary from year to year.
 When scheduled, a news release is issued and the dates, times and locations are available online.
 Open houses for multiple properties may be combined in a central location.
 Property personnel at each open house will provide maps and descriptions of upcoming activities, including timber management, recreational developments, recent land acquisition, upcoming management plans, and general issues facing the property.
 Each visitor is given the opportunity to submit written comments to the property.
 Comments are considered by each property in finalizing management activities.